Is your church getting tired of hearing Malachi 3:10 every week?

 Check them out, you’ll be glad you did : )

-When it comes to tithes and offerings, there’s so many scriptures to choose from covering topics like greed, generosity, shopping, investing, debt, good budgeting – the Bible’s got it all.
+When it comes to tithes and offerings, there are so many scriptures to choose from covering topics like greed, generosity, shopping, investing, debt and good budgeting – the Bible’s got it all.

-This is certainly not an exhaustive list so if you find a verse that relates to God’s view of giving, please feel free to share it in the comments section below.
+This isn’t an exhaustive list so if you find a verse that relates to God’s view of giving, please feel free to share it in the comments section below.
 We’d love to hear from you.

-77 tithe and offering scriptures (in Bible order)
+77 Tithe & Offering Scriptures (in Bible order)

 1. Genesis 14:19–20